Frank-Walter Steinmeier: Early life and education

-Education

 Following his Abitur, Steinmeier did his military service from 1974 to 1976, then studied law and political science at the Justus Liebig University Giessen, where Brigitte Zypries was a fellow student.
 In 1982 he passed his first and in 1986 his second state examination in law.
 Steinmeier worked as a scientific assistant to the professor of public law and political science at Giessen University until he obtained his doctorate of law in 1991.
 His dissertation explored the state's role in preventing homelessness.

 Family life

-Steinmeier is married and has one daughter.
-On 24 August 2010, he donated a kidney to his wife, Elke Büdenbender.
+Steinmeier is married to Elke Büdenbender and has one daughter.
+On 24 August 2010, he donated a kidney to his wife.

 In 2015, Steinmeier served as best man at the wedding of Rüdiger Grube and Cornelia Poletto in Hamburg.

 Interests

 Steinmeier enjoys jazz, and is an avid football fan.

 Religion

-Steinmeier is a Reformed Protestant and an active member of the Reformed Bethlehem congregation in Berlin-Neukölln.
+Steinmeier is a Reformed Protestant and an active member of the Reformed Bethlehem congregation in Neukölln.
 He was baptized into his father's church (the Church of Lippe) as a youth.